-I’m not sure who originally said this, but it’s something I (as a substance abuse counselor) often told my clients.
-I worked with adults who were worn down or broken from their battle with addiction; an individual with a substance use disorder often feels tremendous guilt and shame.
+Charitable acts help to build self-esteem; it feels good to help others.
+As a substance abuse counselor, I worked with adults who were worn down or broken from their battle with addiction; an individual with a substance use disorder often feels tremendous guilt and shame.

 One of the best things a person can do to build self-esteem or live a more meaningful life is to help others…

 I taught my clients to cherish themselves, to forgive, and to find a purpose in life.
 One of the best things a person can do to build self-esteem or live a more meaningful life is to help others; random acts of kindness, volunteering at a homeless shelter, reading to children at a library, donating toiletries or blankets to someone who has lost their home in a fire… There are countless ways to help.
 Research indicates that practicing compassion and volunteering build self-esteem.

 Unfortunately, not everyone has the time to volunteer (or the resources to donate).
 The purpose of this list is to provide ideas for charity contributions that are easy, cheap, and fun.
 I created this list for people who may not have a lot of money or time.
 I found some awesome ways to give back that aren’t time-consuming; many of the ideas require minimum effort and/or are 100% free.
 Build them into your life and feel happy about helping those in need!